bamk3/Coal-Mining-Accident-Project/README.md

 This is my solution for S2 Coursework.

-For this run, ensure you pip install all the requirements in `requirements.txt`.
+For this run, ensure you pip install all the dependencies in `requirements.txt`.

 The codes are in `base.ipynb` and in the released `RJMCMC.py` for question 5 (a).